 Minimum Alternate Tax Credit Entitlement is recognised in the books of account when there is convincing evidence that the Company will pay normal income tax during the specified period.
 The r.)
-Discontinuing Operations :- s.)
-Provisions Contingent liabilities and contingent assets :-
+Discontinuing Operations:-

 Entitlement is reviewed at each balance sheet date with regard to the correctness of the carrying amount.